Empower

 LEAD Policies

 It is our desire to make LEAD a profitable, enjoyable, life-changing experience for everyone involved.
-While we expect no problems from the students, it is important to define the boundaries and lay the foundation for expectations and conflict/problem-solving ahead of time so everyone is aware of policies and procedures.
+While we expect no problems from the campers, it is important to define the boundaries and lay the foundation for expectations and conflict/problem-solving ahead of time so everyone is aware of policies and procedures.
 If you have any questions or concerns, please feel free to contact our office at (517) 321-6233.
-All students are required to read the LEAD Campus Policies and sign the Student Conduct Covenant (see sections below).
+All campers are required to read the LEAD Campus Policies and sign the Honor Code and Permissions Form.

-While at LEAD, students will be under the supervision of staff, instructors, and crew.
-Our goal is to have the ratio of volunteers to students at no less than 1:10.
+While at LEAD, campers will be under the supervision of staff, instructors, and crew.
+Our goal is to have the ratio of volunteers to campers at no less than 1:10.
 SSI staff will be on location at all times.
-The staff, instructors, and crew will clearly communicate our expectations to students.
+The staff, instructors, and crew will clearly communicate our expectations to campers.

 LEAD Cancellation Fee / Refund Policy